 - Walk-to-School Day

-- Earth Day

 - City of San Angelo Health Fair

 - Be Bright: "Light Up Your Bike!"

 - Bike-to-Work Day (Dump the Pump)

 - Bike Specialist (guest speaker)

-- Safety Educational Series - National Bike to School Day - Trick-or-Treat: "Always Stay Safe on the Street" - Keep Calm and Be Responsible: Anti DWI campaign
+- Safety Educational Series

+- National Bike to School Day

+- Keep Calm and Be Responsible: Anti DWI campaign

 Although many of our events are one-day occasions, we are proposing campaigns that will last for a longer amount of time and will be promoted in conjunction with national and state campaigns.
 Examples are DWI campaigns, Motorcycle Safety Awareness month, National Bike Safety Month and International Walk to School Month.
-To make sure these events are effective we may purchase items that strengthen and reinforce the campaign purpose.